mac-cain13/notificato/Readme.md

 $gettingStarted->readFeedbackService();
 ```

-## License
+## License & Credits
-Notificare is released under the [MIT License](License) so you can use it in commercial and non-commercial projects.
+Notificare is released under the [MIT License](License) by [Wrep](http://www.wrep.nl/), so feel free to use it in commercial and non-commercial projects.